magnars/multiple-cursors.el/README.md

 * isearch-forward and isearch-backward aren't supported with multiple cursors.
   If you want this functionality, you can use [phi-search](https://github.com/zk-phi/phi-search).
-* Commands run with `M-x` won't be repeated for all cursors.
 * All key bindings that refer to lambdas are always run for all cursors.
 If you need to limit it, you will have to give it a name.
 * Redo might screw with your cursors.
 Undo works very well.